PlayFab/MpsAgent/LocalMultiplayerAgent/readme.md

 ## MultiplayerSettings.json

-The [MultiplayerSettings.json generator tool](./SettingsJsonGenerator/README.md) can assist you with configuring your MultiplayerSettings.json file, and configuring it for your server.
+The [MultiplayerSettings.json generator tool](./SettingsJsonGenerator/README.md) can assist you with configuring your `MultiplayerSettings.json` file, and configuring it for your server.
+The [LMA Build Tool](./BuildTool/readme.md) can assist you with configuring your [`BuildSettings.json`](./BuildTool/BuildSettings.json) file for creating builds through LocalMultiplayerAgent.